-Also, after three years without the army securing Sullivant Hill, it's seclusion had diminished.
-The often-flooded settlement of Franklinton was no longer blocking Columbus residents from expanding up Sullivant's Hill, and this was Hayes's fault.
+Also, after three years without Camp Chase Security (army) securing Sullivant Hill, its seclusion had diminished.
+The often-flooded settlement of Franklinton was no longer blocking Columbus residents from expanding up Sullivant's Hill, which was Hayes's fault.

 Eleven wealthy Columbus businessmen had built or were building mansions along the hill's eastern ridge for its panoramic view of Columbus and Ohio's white limestone statehouse.
 Well, that was what several of these rich guys told their wives.